100rabhcsmc/React-Native-QA/README.md

 export default NewComponent;
 ```

-### 3. What does the render method in React Native component ?
+### 3. What does the render method in React Native component?

 Render in React Native is a fundamental part of class components.
-It is used to display the component on the UI returned as HTML or JSX components
+It is used to display the component on the UI returned as HTML or JSX components.

-### 4. What is Props ?
+### 4. What is Props?

-Props stand for Properties and is being used to pass data from one component ot another component basically from parent componenet to child component
+Props stand for Properties and is being used to pass data from one component ot another component basically from parent componenet to child component.

-Props are read-only
+Props are read-only.

 ### 5. What is State ?

 State is a javascript object that holds data and information about the component.
-It is used to keep track
+It is used to keep track.
-state is the place
+state is the place where data come from.

 ### 6. diffenece between props and state ?